New

 Best Practices

-1. Store conversation IDs.
-Save the conversation_id returned by the start endpoint so you can continue the conversation and retrieve results later.
+1. Store interview IDs.
+Save the interview_id returned by the start endpoint so you can continue the conversation and retrieve results later.

 2. Respect the is_complete flag.
 When the response indicates the interview is ready to wrap up, call the complete endpoint to trigger analysis.